usaid-cs/yesterday-i-learned/random.md

 1. [Anthony Blunt](https://en.wikipedia.org/wiki/Anthony_Blunt) was an epic art historian before being outed as a soviet spy.
 1. You may have noticed that [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time#Etymology) stands for Coordinated Universal Time (CUT).
 1. The "quad" bit of a quad DAC aims to improve signal-to-noise ratio of its analogue output, so what comes out sounds more like what should be coming out, rather than, say, music plus electronic interference.
-1. The [Parthenon](https://en.wikipedia.org/wiki/Parthenon) was turned into a church, a mosque, and then blown up, when the Venetians accidentally set off an Ottoman ammo store inside (it was lit).
 1. A [scotch egg](https://en.wikipedia.org/wiki/Scotch_egg) is a (no shell duh) egg wrapped in sausage meat and deep-fried breading.
 1. A [euchrist](https://en.wikipedia.org/wiki/Eucharist) is just a communion.
 1. [Libation](https://en.wikipedia.org/wiki/Libation) is when you offer a liquid to a god.
 The Egyptians had huge milk bowls for that.